 - Stealth Pun: In one strip of the reboot, they show a moving van with the silhouette of a mule on it... pack mule, anyone?

 - Take Over the World: Both Bear and Mr. Cuddles the tarantula have this as their basic life goal.

 - Buddy is Bear's second-in-command-in-training, by the looks of it.

 - Those Wacky Nazis: Played for Laughs when Treiss's parents came to visit.
-Hank, who was LARPing with Bear, was wearing a Nazi SS uniform.
+Hank, who is LARPing with Bear, is wearing a Nazi SS uniform.
 Then again, it was pretty funny.

 - Surprisingly though, it's also an example of No Swastikas, as while Hank is shown wearing the little red armband, the swastika itself is never shown, with the arm its on being not in frame, or being covered by something else.
 The most you see of it is a little black squiggle in the center of the white circle.

 - Totally Radical: Buddy tends to speak like this.

 - TV Tropes Will Ruin Your Life: One of the comments on a filler comic specifically noted, "tvtropes.org ate my brain."